 Jury information: Everything you need to know if you've been summonsed for jury service, as well as an overview of the Massachusetts jury system

 Mass.
-Constitution Decl. of Rights Art.
+Constitution Declaration of Rights Art.
 XII Right to trial by jury in criminal matters

 Mass.
-Constitution Decl. of Rights Art.
+Constitution Declaration of Rights Art.
 XV Right to trial by jury in civil matters

 Massachusetts court rules